What is eCommerce?

 However, it all kicked off from a single transaction in 1994 when a Sting CD was sold from one friend to another, something we would now call a C2C eCommerce transaction (we will come to that shortly).

-Prior to this, the original concept of eCommerce was created by Michael Aldrich in 1979.
+Before this, the original concept of eCommerce was created by Michael Aldrich in 1979.
 He marketed his eCommerce system as a Business-to-Business (B2B) solution within the UK and parts of Europe in 1980, which originally consisted of a modified television set, combined with a telephone line and a real-time transaction processing computer.

 It wasn’t until 1992 that a dial-up bulletin board system was used as an online bookstore known as Book Stacks Unlimited, by Charles M. Stack who went on to own Books.com on the Internet two years later, only to attract thousands of visitors and make massive sales.
-Afterward, the company was bought by Barnes & Noble.
+Afterwards, the company was bought by Barnes & Noble.

 During the mid-90s, online marketplaces began to emerge and in 1995, Amazon.com was launched as an online bookstore that didn’t face the same physical limitations as its bricks and mortar bookshop competitors.
-This lead to Amazon increasing its product range beyond books and it is now the world’s largest online retailer of electronics, toys, food, clothing, furniture, as well as digital products such as eBooks, music, and video downloads.
+This led to Amazon increasing its product range beyond books and it is now the world’s largest online retailer of electronics, toys, food, clothing, furniture, as well as digital products such as eBooks, music, and video downloads.

 Not only did Amazon provide a platform for B2B, B2C as well as C2C eCommerce transactions, but eBay also debuted in 1995, followed by Etsy in 2005.
-Now the web is home to many online selling platforms which are well suited to both businesses and individual sellers alike, allowing them to trade new, used, and niche items in a secure environment, with a good flow of traffic and fair mediation in the event that a dispute arises, which gives buyers the confidence to part with their hard-earned money over the Internet.
+Now the web is home to many online selling platforms which are well suited to both businesses and individual sellers alike, allowing them to trade new, used, and niche items in a secure environment, with a good flow of traffic and fair mediation if a dispute arises, which gives buyers the confidence to part with their hard-earned money over the Internet.

 Along with the evolution of eCommerce, came the expansion of online payment solutions and mCommerce (mobile commerce).